microsoft/ml4f/README.md

 The results are compared with running the same layer in TensorFlow.js.
 This process can be disabled with `--no-validate` option.
 Then layers are composed and the final binary code is generated.

 The binary is position-independent and can be loaded from any word-aligned address in flash or RAM.
+Look in `sample/` folder for example invocation from C, or check out our [MakeCode extension](https://github.com/microsoft/pxt-ml4f).

 ## Compiling